adz/api_smash/README.md

 ## License

 API Smith is released under the MIT License (see the [license file](LICENSE)) and is copyright Filter Squad, 2011.
-Therefore so is 'Smash'.
+Therefore so is 'ApiSmash'.